MithrilJS/mithril.js/docs/mithril.route.md

 Above, `dashboard` is a module.
 It contains a `controller` and a `view` properties.
 When the URL matches a route, the respective module's controller is instantiated and passed as a parameter to the view.

-In this case, since there's only route, the app redirects to the default route `"/dashboard/johndoe"`.
+In this case, since there's only one route, the app redirects to the default route `"/dashboard/johndoe"`.

 The string `johndoe` is bound to the `:userID` parameter, which can be retrieved programmatically in the controller via `m.route.param("userID")`.